alex4acre/sqlite-ctrlx/README.md

 # README sqlite-ctrlx

-This python app __SQLite__ provides Data Layer nodes for interaction with an SQLite database.
+This python app __sqlite-ctrlx__ provides datalayer nodes on a bosch rexroth ctrlX core for interaction with an SQLite database residing on the core.

 ## Usage